ampleforth/AIPs/AIPs/aip-1.md

 [ WIP ] -> [ PROPOSED ] -> [ APPROVED ] -> [ IMPLEMENTED ] X [ REJECTED ]
 ```

 Each status change is requested by the AIP author and reviewed by the AIP editors.
 Use a pull request to update the status.
-Please include a link to where people should continue discussing your AIP.
+Please include a link to the [github issue](https://github.com/ampleforth/AIPs/issues) where people should continue discussing your AIP.
 The AIP editors will process these requests as per the conditions below.

 * **Work in progress (WIP)** -- Once the champion has asked the Ampleforth community whether an idea has any chance of support, they will write a draft AIP as a [pull request].
 Consider including an implementation if this will aid people in studying the AIP.
 * **Proposed** If agreeable, AIP editor will assign the AIP a number (generally the issue or PR number related to the AIP) and merge your pull request.
 The AIP editor will not unreasonably deny an AIP.
-Proposed AIPs will be discussed on governance calls and in Discord.
+Proposed AIPs will be discussed on a [github issue](https://github.com/ampleforth/AIPs/issues).
 If there is a reasonable level of consensus around the change on the governance call the change will be moved to approved.
 If the change is contentious a vote of token holders may be held to resolve the issue or approval may be delayed until consensus is reached.
 * **Approved** -- This AIP has passed community governance and is now being prioritised for development.

 * **Implemented** -- This AIP has been implemented and deployed to mainnet.